hiphops-io/hiphops-io.github.io/docs/integrations/slack.md

               text: "This is a *bold* and _italic_ message with a link: <https://example.com|Example>", },
           },
         ]) # (Optional) array - An array of blocks, which conform to the slack payload format.
-One of text, attachments, blocks or response_payload must be provided
+At least one of text, attachments or blocks must be provided
       send_to_channel: true # (Optional) boolean - If false, the response will be sent as an ephemeral response, only visible to the user being responded to.
 If true, it will be sent to the channel the original message is in.
 Defaults: false
 ```